Eventdisplay/Converters/DL3-IRFs/README.md

 ## Notebooks

 Some testing notebooks are in the notebook directory.
-Use `jupyter lab` to run them.
+Use `jupyter lab` to run them in a gammapy environment.
 Test IRFs can be found on https://forge.in2p3.fr/projects/cta-s-optimization/wiki

 ## Docker